Diagnosing the accuracy of your linear regression in R

 First we are going to create a plot with data we know are normal (so we know what the graph should look like), then we will plot the win percentage and run differential.

-store this in the linmod_y_x.
+.
 The syntax takes the form of

-lm(norm_y ~ norm_x, data = NormalData).
+lm(norm_y ~ norm_x, data = NormalData)

 linmod_y_x <- lm(norm_y ~ norm_x, data = NormalData)

-values with broom::augment_columns() and store these in a new data
+and store these in a new data

 vignette.

-All the new variables have a . prefix.
+All the new variables have a.

 AugNormyNormx <- broom::augment_columns(linmod_y_x, data = NormalData)